cuiyongbo/hello-world/my_wiki/english_notes.rst

 Spurs showed maturity as well as excellence to come from two goals down to earn a draw in Turin in the first leg, putting themselves in a favourable position to finish the job and secure a place in the quarter-finals.

 And yet from a position of strength bolstered even further by Son's goal just before the interval [中场休息], Spurs once again came up short.

-There is no doubting the quality in this Tottenham side and they were excellent in spells at Wembley, but with two Premier League title  campaigns promising much but unable to deliver and an FA Cup semi-final loss to Chelsea last season, teh requirement for tangible success is intensifying.
+There is no doubting the quality in this Tottenham side and they were excellent in spells at Wembley, but with two Premier League title  campaigns promising much but unable to deliver and an FA Cup semi-final loss to Chelsea last season, the requirement for tangible success is intensifying.

 English players may be “masters” of diving. [假摔]

 Dybala is a phenomenon … sometimes. [现象级球员]

 Son was inches off target late on as Spurs pressed - his performance mirroring that of his team on a night when they got plenty right but could not make the crucial moment count.

 Pochettino is a dreamer, but this turned into a nightmare.
 They've been put out by a side who were cuter, more street-wise, and took their chance.

 |
 | street-wise